grnet/synnefo/docs/source/devguide.rst

 Pithos is a storage service implemented by GRNET (http://www.grnet.gr).
 Data is stored as objects, organized in containers, belonging to an account.
 This hierarchy of storage layers has been inspired by the OpenStack Object Storage (OOS) API and similar CloudFiles API by Rackspace.
 The Pithos API follows the OOS API as closely as possible.
 One of the design requirements has been to be able to use Pithos with clients built for the OOS, without changes.

 However, to be able to take full advantage of the Pithos infrastructure, client software should be aware of the extensions that differentiate Pithos from OOS.
 Pithos objects can be updated, or appended to.
+Pithos will store sharing permissions per object and enforce corresponding authorization policies.
 Automatic version management, allows taking account and container listings back in time, as well as reading previous instances of objects.

 The storage backend of Pithos is block oriented, permitting efficient, deduplicated data placement.
 The block structure of objects is exposed at the API layer, in order to encourage external software to implement advanced data management operations.